Skip to main content

 Schema configuration

-Note that the projectId parameter is required.
+Note that the projectId parameter is required for Vertex AI.

 Example schema